Samuel LaBudde: Career

 From 1990 to 1993, he was the European Campaign Director of the Humane Society International, where he devised and prosecuted successful efforts to draft/pass EU legislation prohibiting use of driftnets and against use of purse seines on cetaceans by European fishermen.
 Conducted successful consumer/media campaigns to ban imports of dolphin deadly tuna to remaining EU markets in Italy and Spain.
+In 1991, LaBudde was awarded the Goldman Prize for his work exposing the killing of dolphins in tuna fishing, the campaign that resulted in the UN banning driftnets, and his work for the protection of endangered species.

-in 1990, as a field investigator for Friends of Animals, he conducted covert investigation in Alaska exposing illegal killing of walrus for ivory trade, polar bears for skin trade.
-Also documented consequences of Exxon Valdez oil spill on sea otter population.
+in 1989, he conducted a covert investigation in Alaska exposing illegal killing of walrus for the ivory trade.
+He also documented consequences of Exxon Valdez oil spill on sea otter population.

 From 1988 to 1990, he was also a field biologist and campaign coordinator of Earthtrust and organized and led first high seas expedition to document use of pelagic driftnets by Asian fishermen.
-Produced briefing documents & campaign video and conducted domestic and international campaigns resulting in passage of U.S. legislation and United Nations General Assembly resolution banning the use of pelagic driftnets.
+He produced briefing documents & campaign video and conducted domestic and international campaigns resulting in passage of U.S. legislation and United Nations General Assembly resolution banning the use of pelagic driftnets.

-Other: Fisheries observer, Bering Sea, National Marine Fisheries Service, 1987.
-Machinist, marine engineer & commercial fisherman, Alaska, 1981-1984.
-Seismic technician, Northern Rockies & Alaska, 1978-1983.
-Reforestation contractor & treeplanter, Central Rockies & Pacific Northwest, 1977-1980.
-Video/documentary footage and personal interviews shown in news broadcasts on ABC, BBC, CBC, CBS, CNN, FOX, MTV, NBC, NHK, RAI, TBS, et al. and included in dozens of documentary productions worldwide.
-Feature stories broadcast on ABC Day One, ABC Primetime, CBC Fifth Estate, CBS 60 Minutes, Current Affair, National Geographic, TBS Network Earth, et al. Print coverage in hundreds of newspapers and publications internationally including features in National Geographic, TIME, Newsweek, Atlantic Monthly, NY Times, LA Times, Rolling Stone, Washington Post, et al. Full-page ad placements in La Times, NY Times, SF Chronicle, Washington Post, Seattle Post-Intelligencer and numerous periodicals.
-Extensive experience with entertainment industry and securing studios/celebrity support for campaigns.
-Received ASPCA Founder's Award for Humane Excellence 1989; Friends of Animals Activist of the Year 1990; Goldman Prize for North America, 1991, TIME Magazine Fifty Future World Leaders, 1994.